-You can schedule an appointment with Papandreas Orthodontics to learn about the best type of orthodontic treatment for you and your children to improve your smile correct your dental bite.
+You can schedule an appointment with Dr. Papandreas to learn about the best treatment plan for you and how we can help your children to improve your smile correct your dental bite.

 Dr. Papandreas is a native of Cleveland.
 Born in Lyndhurst, the middle of five children, his parents moved to Lakewood where he attended Lakewood High School.
 Dr. Papandreas continued his education at Loyola University School of Dentistry, known as a leader nationally in clinical dentistry.
 He ranked #1 academically in his dental class for four consecutive years.
 In addition to the honor of Summa Cum Laude, he was awarded the Frank M. Amaturo Award for Highest GPA – Omicron Kappa Upsilon Fraternity, the Department of Dental Materials Scholastic Award, the Chicago Auxiliary Dental Society Scholarship Award for Highest Academic Achievement, and the Alpha Sigma Nu National Jesuit Honor Society Award for Academic Excellence.